CalvinG21/punk-brewery-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Instructions
-Click a filter checkbox to apply display beers with ABV >= 5.
+Click a filter checkbox to view beers on display with ABV >= 5.
-Click a next button to display next 9 beers from database.
+Click a next button to display next 9 beers.
-Click a prev button to display previous 9 beers from database.
+Click a prev button to display previous 9 beers.

 ## Available Scripts